 Changing the taste buds starts by changing how we react to certain foods and it’s important to know why you crave food, what lies behind weight gain, i.e you might have laboured under the illusion that food choices are what keep you overweight when overeating tends to be a symptom rather than the cause.

-It’s true that changing your relationship with food will help you find your desired body shape, but that’s because normalising your eating will bring to back into a balanced weight and the body you’ve wanted for, how long now?
-But the bottom line is that using tactics that turn out to be this weeks fad or last weeks flavour don’t really help, and they’re certainly a distraction, that in the long-run work against you.
+It’s true that changing how you eat will help you find your desired body shape, but that’s because normalising your eating will bring you back into a balanced weight and the body you’ve wanted for however how long it’s been?
+But using approaches that turn out to be this weeks fad or last weeks flavour, and blame you, do not help.
+Although they’re a distraction they can certainly work against you in the long-run.

-Do you ever find yourself saying things like this to yourself:
+Do you ever find you’re saying things like this to yourself: